Genes: PSEN1, PSEN2

-To generate postnatal forebrain-specific conditional double knock-out mice lacking both PSEN1 and PSEN2 (PS cDKO) mice, floxed PS1 (fPS1), αCaMKII-Cre transgenic mice and PS2 -/- mice were bred.
-This cross results in mice that have PSEN1 conditional deletion in excitatory neurons of the postnatal forebrain beginning about 1 month of age along with a PSEN2 germline deletion (Saura et al., 2004).
+To generate postnatal forebrain-specific conditional double knock-out mice lacking both PSEN1 and PSEN2 (PS cDKO) mice, floxed PS1 (fPS1), αCaMKII-Cre transgenic mice and PS2-/- mice were bred together.
+This cross results in mice that have PSEN1 conditional deletion in excitatory neurons of the postnatal forebrain beginning about one month of age along with a PSEN2 germline deletion (Saura et al., 2004).
 PS cDKO mice are viable and are indistinguishable from littermate controls during early adulthood.
 Levels of Aβ40 and Aβ42 in the cortex are reduced and APP C-terminal fragments accumulate (Beglopoulos et al., 2004).

-Open field and rotarod tests revealed no significant alterations in behavior, motor coordination, or exploratory anxiety at 2-3 months of age.
-However, 2 month-old PS cDKO mice exhibit mild impairments in hippocampal learning and memory as indicated by the Morris water maze and contextual fear conditioning.
-By 6 months of age, PS cDKO mice failed to learn the water maze and contextual fear conditioning tasks and also exhibited deficits in open field and rotarod tests (Saura et al., 2004).
+Open field and rotarod tests revealed no significant alterations in behavior, motor coordination, or exploratory anxiety at two to three months of age.
+However, two month-old PS cDKO mice exhibit mild impairments in hippocampal learning and memory as indicated by the Morris water maze and contextual fear conditioning.
+By six months of age, PS cDKO mice failed to learn the water maze and contextual fear conditioning tasks and also exhibited deficits in open field and rotarod tests (Saura et al., 2004).

-At 2 months of age, the number of apoptotic neurons is elevated about 8-fold.
-By 6 months, about 18 percent of of cortical neurons are lost.
+At two months of age, the number of apoptotic neurons is elevated about 8-fold.
+By six months, about 18 percent of of cortical neurons are lost.
 Up-regulation of inflammatory markers and progressive astrogliosis and microgliosis in the neocortex and hippocampus have also been reported (Beglopoulos et al., 2004; Wines-Samuelson et al., 2010).

-Impairments in hippocampal learning and memory as indicated by Morris water maze and contextual fear conditioning evident by 2 months and worsens with age (Saura et al., 2004).
+Impairments in hippocampal learning and memory as indicated by Morris water maze and contextual fear conditioning evident by two months which worsens with age (Saura et al., 2004).